gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 The first temptation: **naive Enlightenment optimism.**
-The idea that if we just explain the facts more clearly, correct the misinformation more diligently, improve science communication — people will come around.
+The idea that if we just explain the facts more clearly, correct the misinformation more diligently, improve science communication, people will come around.

 The evidence does not support this.
-The **backfire effect** — the finding that correcting someone's false belief sometimes strengthens it — has been partly debunked in its strong form, but the underlying phenomenon is real: belief is not purely responsive to evidence.
+The **backfire effect** (the finding that correcting someone's false belief sometimes strengthens it) has been partly debunked in its strong form, but the underlying phenomenon is real: belief is not purely responsive to evidence.